 The Junior Achievement of Western Massachusetts’ 18 Under 18, sponsored by Teddy Bear Pools, provides an opportunity to recognize outstanding young people throughout Western Massachusetts and honor these up-and-comers who exemplify innovative spirit, leadership and community involvement.

-We will honor our inaugural 18 Under 18 Class of 2022, sponsored by Teddy Bear Pools, on:
+We will honor our 18 Under 18 Class of 2023, sponsored by Teddy Bear Pools, on:

 Tower Square in Springfield

 - 5:30pm: Open Reception & Poster Board Presentation

 - 6:15pm: Formal Program